SeminVsevolod/Practice-Vuex-Forms-Quasar-Components-Vue.js/README.md

 ~~2) Create a getter to retreive the food and display these on the page using the getter~~

-3) Add the ability to delete an item (when the user clicks Delete) using actions & mutations - show a confirm dialog before deleting
+~~3) Add the ability to delete an item (when the user clicks Delete) using actions & mutations - show a confirm dialog before deleting~~

 4) Add validation to the Add / Edit Food modal - make the Name a required field with a max of 20 characters.
 Make description not required, but with a max of 135 characters.
 Validation should be triggered when Save is clicked